 Along the way, more battle royale games and game modes have been springing up, both from indie developers and big studios, with varying levels of success.
+In 2020, we expect to see new battle royale games and modes arriving, and the current favorites continue to add new features to keep their audiences hooked.

 Here are the battle royale games we're playing and upcoming battle royales to watch out for.